gl-inet/docs3.x/docs/specification/gl-ar750/index.md

 The first dual-band AC travel router.
 We added one more Ethernet port (totally 3) so that it fit better for fixed usage scenario as well.
 It has a MicroSD (TF) slot which increase your storage space up to 128GB.

-It has PoE options which is the best choice for affordable wifi coverage.
+It has PoE options which is the best choice for affordable Wi-Fi coverage.

 The 2.4G antenna is on the PCB and don't have a uFL connector.
 While the 5G antenna has uFL connector.